 Times are bad for girls in India.
 The long-awaited independence from British rule is heralding a new era of hope, but also of anger and distrust.
 Political unrest is brewing, threatening to unravel the rich tapestry of Delhi - a city where different cultures, religions and traditions have co-existed for centuries.

 When Partition happens and the British Raj is fractured overnight, the wonderful family we have come to love is violently torn apart and its members are forced to find new and increasingly desperate ways to survive.

 But the resilience of the human spirit is an extraordinary thing...

-Melody Razak is a writer from London, with an MA in Creative Writing from Birkbeck.
+Melody Razak is a British Iranian fiction writer from London, with an MA in Creative Writing from Birkbeck.
 She has had short stories published in the Mechanics Institute Review, the Bath Short Story Anthology and the Brick Lane Short Story Prize.
-Previous to writing, she owned a cake shop in Brighton for eight years and more recently worked in the kitchens of Honey&Co in London as a pastry chef.
-MOTH is her debut novel.
+Before she started writing, she owned treacle&co, a cafe in Brighton and more recently worked in the kitchens of Honey and Co in London as a pastry chef.
+She is currently living in Brighton.
+Moth is her debut novel.